somesuchnonsense/debrid-blackhole/docs/docs/installation.md

 ## config.json

-The `config.json` file is where you configure DecyphArr.
+The `config.json` file is where you configure Decypharr.
 You can find a sample configuration file in the `configs` directory of the repository.

+You can also configure Decypharr through the web interface, but it's recommended to start with the config file for initial setup.

 ```json
 {